Katsiez/Memory-card-game/README.md

 ## Credits

 ### Content
 A simple Google search would reveal literally thousands of memory card game projects however, this particular idea to make it so it matches cute puppies, was entirely my own.
 I refered to this website: (Scotch tutorials) [https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-2-matching-cards for the Fisher-Yates shuffle algorithm] (which was quite difficult to grasp and implement), and I have as well read the material on here: (Free Code Camp) [https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/] when trying to figure out the logistics behind the JS for a project like this.
 Hoever, these provided an overall idea, while I decided on implementing completely different effects.
 Other than that, I decided to manipulate most effects via CSS, just because it is much more effective and fun to implement.
+The main inspiration was my own dog.

 ### Media
 All photos were taken from [Pexels](https://www.pexels.com/) and the 2 cursors were taken from (Real World Graphics) [http://www.rw-designer.com/], SVGs were retrived from (Flaticon) [https://www.flaticon.com/home]